snuq/Script-Shortcut/Readme.md

 * Click the 'OK' button to confirm the new button.

 You should now see the new button in the list.
+* Click the 'Icon' button to change the display icon.
 * Click the button name to rename it or change the script.
 * Click the up or down arrows to move the button up or down in the list.
 * Click the 'X' button to delete the button.